flexfengfeng/DSAI_M2_Project/Document/project_steps.md

 ## Preparation

 Create the conda environment based on the `environment.yml` file.
-We will also be using google cloud (for which the account was created in the previous unit) in this lesson.
+We will also be using google cloud acocunt for this project.

 ```
 conda env update -f environment.yml